 Objective 1.12 To provide capability for claims processing in scenarios with telecommuting staff.
 Description Prepare people, processes, and tools for claims processing in telecommuting scenarios.
 Purpose To uphold the Associations' commitment to deliver prompt and fair claims service.
-Participants Claims, IT Action Plans Claims Provide Claim Examiners with instructions for remote access to VOIP system.
-Ensure proper resources have access to the Catastrophe GoTo Account.
+Participants Claims, IT Action Plans Provide Claim Examiners with instructions for remote access to VOIP system.
+Ensure proper resources have access to remote meeting capabilities such as Microsoft Teams or Zoom.
 Ensures roles and permissions are set for each on-boarded user in Claims Center.
 Procedures for batch processing Xactanalysis IDs, including emailing representative with batch names and emails of onboarded staff.
-IT Plans for batch-processing email accounts in the case of a CAT.
-Maintains instructions for Webmail login for telecommuters.
+Plans for batch-processing email accounts in the case of a CAT.
+Maintains instructions and requirements for telecommuters.
 Updates password requirements or creates a workflow to accommodate password changes for telecommuters.
 Ensures Citrix access for telecommuting Managers for QA purposes.
-Exhibits, or Related Documents Avaya Voice Guides technical specs and user documents Additional Information Claims Center is a web-based administration system that allows access from anywhere with an internet connection and will provide the remote claims processing capability.
-Currently, telecommuters would be locked out of email after 40 days due to password change requirements administered within the Network (i.e., in Citrix).
-Compliance QA or Testing
+Exhibits, or Related Documents Avaya Voice Guides technical specs and user documents Telework Support Documents: Found in Employee Reference Drive>Operating Manuals>Human Resources>Telework Policy Additional Information Claims Center is a web-based administration system that allows access from anywhere with an internet connection and will provide the remote claims processing capability.
+Telework Information Compliance QA or Testing